gammu/gammu/docs/manual/smsd/odbc.rst

 -----------

-Due to limits of the ODBC interface, you might have to tweak SQL queries to work in used SQL server, see :ref:`gammu-smsd-sql` for more details.
+Due to limits of the ODBC interface, you might have to tweak SQL queries to work in used SQL server, see :ref:`SQL Queries` for more details.

 Partially this can be configured using :config:option:`SQL`.